Last updated: 6th August 2020

 For information on government support for trade businesses, head here.

-With the government having recently released guidelines to reduce the spread of COVID-19, or coronavirus, it’s important that we all follow the recommendations.
-So, we’ve brought together some top tips for tradespeople with the latest government advice, to help you keep yourself and your customers safe whilst you’re working.
+It’s important that we all follow the government guidelines on reducing the spread of COVID-19, or coronavirus.
+So, we brought together some top tips for tradespeople with the latest government advice, to help you keep yourself and your customers safe whilst you’re working.

 How to prepare for a job